 Brain fog with dissociation, racing thoughts, obsessive thoughts, excessive worry

 low sense of worth

 resisting positive, constructive change

-anxious mind - constantly worrying what might happen next
+anxious mind - constantly worrying about what might happen next

 Suspicion and distrust of people,

-I am avoiding others, clinging to others, controlling others.
+I avoid others, cling to others, and control others.

 No desire for sex, hypersexuality, compulsive masturbation

 craving for external validation